Skip to content

 Relay Server

-The relay server is a lightweight Python WSS service that enables terminal (remote shell) and bridge (agent-driven phone control) features in Hermes-Relay.
+The relay server is a lightweight Python WSS/HTTP service that enables terminal (remote shell), bridge (agent-driven phone control), media, sessions, and voice routes in Hermes-Relay.
 Chat does not use the relay — it connects directly to the Hermes API Server.

 Do I Need It?